-- 1. Disengage the PTO, engage the parking brake and turn off the engine. - There are two nuts (B) on the linkage rod.
-Loosen the nuts from the ball joints (C) and turn the linkage rod to adjust. - If the machine creeps forward, turn the rod clockwise (while standing at the rear of the machine, facing forward); - If the machine creeps backward, turn the rod counter-clockwise (while standing at the rear of the machine, facing forward). - 3.
-Lock the jam nut against the ball joints when neutral is achieved.
+- 1. Disengage the PTO, engage the parking brake, and turn off the engine. - There are two nuts (B) on the linkage rod.
+Loosen the nuts from the ball joints (C) and turn the linkage rod to adjust. - If the unit creeps forward, turn the rod clockwise (while standing at the rear of the unit, facing forward); - If the unit creeps backward, turn the rod counterclockwise (while standing at the rear of the unit, facing forward). - Lock the jam nut against the ball joints when neutral is achieved.

-Note: This adjustment should not be performed while the machine is running.
-It may take several attempts to achieve neutral, depending on how much the machine creeps.
+Note: This adjustment should not be performed while the unit is running.
+It may take several attempts to achieve neutral, depending on how much the unit creeps.